reimagined/resolve/docs/authentication-and-authorization.md

 Every command and query handler accepts a JSON Web Token (JWT) obtained during the authentication process.
 This JWT contains an object that was returned by authentication function, or an empty object `{}` if current user is not logged in.

 A JWT is signed, so it cannot be forged by an attacker, without knowing a secret that was used for token creation.
-It can be decoded and verified using the same secret that was used for its creation:
+The token can be decoded and verified using the same secret that was used for its creation:

 ```js
 const { id: userId } = jwt.verify(jwtToken, jwtSecret)
 ```

 You can store any information in a JWT.
-For instance, during authentication, you can look up a user's permissions and add it to the token.
+For instance, during authentication, you can look up a user's permissions and add them to the token.
 Then, you can check for the user's permissions on a command or query execution as shown below:

 ```js
 const { id: userId, permissions } = jwt.verify(jwtToken, jwtSecret);